NicciX/WoLuaX/README.md

 WoLua is a plugin that allows users (like you!) to write custom, context-aware chat commands in [lua](https://www.lua.org/).
 These commands can read information from the game through WoLua's API, and are able to do things like printing messages to your local chatlog, send chat (commands _and_ plain text) to the server, and more.

 ## Installation
 Type `/xlplugins` in-game to access the plugin installer and updater.
-Note that you will need to add [my custom plugin repository](https://raw.githubusercontent.com/NicciX/Repos/main/repo.json) (full instructions included at that link) in order to find this plugin.
+Note that you will need to add [my custom plugin repository](https://raw.githubusercontent.com/NicciX/Repos/main/repo.json) in order to find this plugin.

 ## In-game usage
 - Type `/wolua` to pull up a GUI with basic instructions and the configuration options.